 Juno Beach Park provides an ideal spot for playing in the sand or–in the case of my grandkids–Boogie-boarding in the surf.
 The park offers free parking, showers, restrooms, picnic tables and shelter.

 6. Surf City

-Known as one of Florida’s surf capitals, one of the great things to do in Jupiter is checking out the surfers at Juno Beach Pier or the beaches of Dubois Park.
+Known as one of Florida’s surf capitals, one of the great things to do in Jupiter FL is checking out the surfers at Juno Beach Pier or the beaches of Dubois Park.
 Jupiter’s home to several surf shops where you can rent a board for the day or hire someone for a guided lesson.

 Jupiter Beach Resort and Spa is the only oceanfront hotel in Jupiter.
 Needless to say, this makes it the BEST option for families.
 Besides beautiful beaches, the resort has plenty of great things to do.
 There’s a fun pool where fountains spray water and a sublime waterfall hot tub overlooking the ocean.

 Looking for more things to do?
 There’s a tennis and basketball court with complimentary equipment.
-Families with tweens and teens will also appreciate the brand new complimentary adult size beach cruisers.
-When Mom needs a time out, there’s a world class spa or just take a nap in one of their hammocks.
+Families with tweens and teens will also appreciate the complimentary adult size beach cruisers.
+When Mom needs a time out, there’s a world-class spa or just take a nap in one of the hammocks on the beach.

-An uber from the West Palm Beach International Airport to Jupiter Beach Resort costs about $40.
+An Uber from the West Palm Beach International Airport to Jupiter Beach Resort costs about $40.
 Every attraction listed here, except for Busch Wildlife Center and Roger Dean Stadium, can easily be reached on a bike.
 No need to rent a car!
 Jupiter is bicycle-friendly, with wide bike lanes and wide sidewalks.

 15. Explore the Riverwalk